MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection: Experiments

-\textbf{Quantitative comparison on DISFA:} We compare our proposed method with its counterpart in Table \ref{tab:DISFA} and Table \ref{tab:DISFA_ACC_AUC}.
+We compare our proposed method with its counterpart in Table \ref{tab:DISFA} and Table \ref{tab:DISFA_ACC_AUC}.
 It has been shown that our MGRR-Net outperforms all its competitors with impressive margins.
 Compared with the existing end-to-end feature learning and multi-label classification methods DSIN \cite{corneanu2018deep} and ARL \cite{shao2019facial}, our MGRR-Net shows significant improvements on all AUs.
-J$\rm \hat{A}$ANet is the latest state of the art method which also joint AU detection and face alignment into an end-to-end multi-label multi-branch network.
-Compared with J$\rm \hat{A}$ANet \cite{shao2021jaa}, our MGRR-Net increases the average F1-frame and average accuracy by large margins of 4.7\% and 1.2\% and shows clear improvements for most annotated AU categories.
-The main reason lies in J$\rm \hat{A}$ANet completely ignores the correlation between branches and the individual modeling of each AU.
-Furthermore, we achieve the best performance in terms of average F1-frame, average accuracy and AUC, compared with all baselines.
+These results demonstrate the effectiveness of accurate muscle region localization for AU detection.
+Although ARL \cite{shao2019facial} also performs sequential multiple attention explorations on global features, we believe that the sequential mechanism may destroy the diversity of different attention-aware features and slow down the training time.
+J$\rm \hat{A}$ANet is the latest state-of-the-art method which also joint AU detection and face alignment into an end-to-end multi-label multi-branch network.
+Compared with the baseline J$\rm \hat{A}$ANet \cite{shao2021jaa}, our MGRR-Net increases the average F1-frame and average accuracy scores by large margins of 4.7\% and 1.2\% and shows clear improvements for most annotated AU categories.
+The main reason lies in J$\rm \hat{A}$ANet \cite{shao2021jaa} completely ignores the correlation between branches and the individual modelling of each AU.
+Compared with JAA-DGCN \cite{jia2023novel} that also applies the graph relationship model, our MGRR-Net still performs better on most metrics because we model local relationships while supplementing a variety of information from the global face.
+Moreover, compared with the latest state-of-the-art MMA-Net \cite{shang2023mma}, MGRR-Net achieves a 2.2\% lead in the average F1-frame metric.
+In addition, compared with the current state-of-the-art AU detection methods based on pre-trained models, such as UGN-B \cite{song2021uncertain}, HMP-PS \cite{song2021hybrid}, DML \cite{wang2021dual}, PIAP \cite{tang2021piap} and Bio-AU \cite{cui2023biomechanics} \textit{etc.}, we also achieve the best performance in terms of the average F1-frame.

+Furthermore, the results of the Accuracy and AUC evaluations provide further evidence of the effectiveness of our method compared to other state-of-the-art methods.
+In particular, our MGRR-Net obtains a significant improvement on the average of Accuray, \textit{i.e.} 95.2 \% \textit{vs.} 94.5\%, compared with MMA-Net \cite{shang2023mma}.
+And on AUC metric, our MGRR-Net also achieves higher results on most metrics and increases 2.0\% compared to DML* \cite{wang2021dual}.